benjamin-assel/qiskit-shor/README.md

 The available operations, their input qubits requirements and input state assumptions are described in [adder.py] (see method desxriptions).

-## Algorithm complexity

-This implementation is not optimal in terms of number of qubits required, nor in terms of number of elementary gates (single qubit or two-qubit gates).
-It is arguably the simplest implementation of the modular operations needed to create the order-finding quantum circuit, in the Fourier Transform paradigm.

-With $n := \lceil \log_2 N \rceil$, the basic order finding circuit requires $4n+2$ qubits, while the circuit using a single control qubit requires $2n+3$ qubits in total.
-The number of gates is $O(n^4)$ and the depth is $O(n^3)$.

 ## Shor factorization
 The order finding circuit and Shor factorization algorithm are implemented in [shor.py].
 The main API functions are `find_order` and `find_factor`, which build the order